wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.3.md

 - The avatar border style variables have been consolidated into a single style variable called `global_avatar_border`.
 The default is a zero-pixel value in the provided styles and themes
 - The avatar display code has been consolidated across vBulletin systems to remove code redundancy.
+- This feature can be disabled in the AdminCP under Settings -> Options -> User Profile Options -> Use Custom Default Avatar.

 ---